Rules and policies / Greyhound Syndicates Policy

 The policy introduces Public and Private Syndicates and phases out Partnerships.
 Syndicates must be registered with GWIC.

 A Private Syndicate refers to a syndicate of at least two people that is formed for the purpose of owning a greyhound.
 Members of a private syndicate must know each other before forming a syndicate.
-There is no limit to the number of members a Private Syndicate may have.
+A private syndicate can have up to 30 members.

 A Public Syndicate is a syndicate formed for the purpose of owning greyhounds but is formed through a public offer that is open to anyone.